 Before the start date of the program, admitted students will receive a packet of required welcome paperwork.
-Required paperwork includes emergency contact information, medical information, and a media release.
+Required paperwork includes emergency contact information, medical and allergy information, medication forms, and a media release.
 All students who participate in programs through Programs for Talented Youth must have health insurance documentation on file with PTY prior to the start of the program.
 Starting in the fall of each academic year, new required forms must be submitted by all students, even if students have previously participated.

 Will I receive a grade for my class?